An Overview of the Amex Gold Card UK

-American Express no longer has a minimum income requirement for the American Express Gold Card UK.
+American Express no longer has a minimum income requirement for the American Express Gold card UK.

 Amex Gold vs Platinum UK

-A question that is regularly asked by readers, is whether they should splash out for the Amex Platinum Card or alternatively settle for the free (for first 12 months) Amex Gold Credit Card.
-In my eyes the only way to answer this is to price up the various benefits that the Platinum Card offers over the Amex Gold card and see if these offset the £450 per year cost.
+A question that is regularly asked by readers, is whether they should splash out for the Amex Platinum Card or alternatively settle for the free (for first 12 months) Amex Gold credit card.
+In my eyes the only way to answer this is to price up the various perks that the Platinum Card offers over the Amex Gold card benefits and see if these offset the £575 per year cost.
 A quick summary of these (you can see my full review of the American Express Platinum card here) additional perks are as follows:

 - Family Travel Insurance

-- Full Car Hire Insurance
+- Full Car-Hire Insurance

-- Two Priority Pass card
+- Two Priority Pass cards